 Helpful guide on how to identify your GM 4.3 V6 Industrial Engine

-Over the years General Motors has made many versions of the GM 4.3 V6 industrial engine.
-So many variations that without good information it can be difficult to exchange a failed engine with the correct new or remanufactured 4.3 Industrial engine assembly.
+Over the years General Motors has made many versions of the GM 4.3 V6 industrial engine, leading us to put together these Industrial Engine ID steps.
+So many variations that without knowing the good information it can be difficult to exchange a failed engine with the correct new or remanufactured 4.3 Industrial engine assembly.
 The wrong engine can easily get shipped.
 But not to worry, Dr. Diesel™ has worked up a Tech Tip to help people identify which 4.3 industrial they have.

 |KM||up to 94|